conan-io/docs/reference/profiles.rst

     [build_requires]
     [env]

-Use ``$PROFILE_DIR`` in your profile and it will be replaced with the absolute path to the profile file.
-It is useful to declare relative
+Use ``$PROFILE_DIR`` in your profile and it will be replaced with the absolute path to the profile file (this path will contain only forward slahes).
+It is useful to declare relative folders:
-folders:

 .. code-block:: text